wp-plugins/jabber-feed/readme.txt

 * Apparently if I disapprove or flag a comment as spam from the "edit comment" page, it does not remove it from the node.
 Why?
 Is it a bug from Wordpress which does not trigger the action in all cases?
 Or is there another Wordpress' action for this specific case?
+Try this also with posts from the "edit post" page.

+* Add more authentication mechanisms...

 == Contacts ==